Rirkrit Tiravanija: Curatorial projects

 Tiravanija was the co-curator of the Station Utopia project at the 2003 Venice Biennale together with Hans Ulrich Obrist and Molly Nesbit.
 In 1998, he co-founded a collaborative educational-ecological project known as The Land Foundation with Thai artist Kamin Lerdchaiprasert, located in the northern part of Thailand, near the village of Sanpathong, 20 km southwest from the provincial city of Chiang Mai.
 The project combines contemporary art interventions and agricultural traditional values; the six-hectare land is intended to be cultivated as an open space or community free from ownership, and residents and artists are welcomed to use a plot of land as a laboratory for development‚ cultivating rice, building sustainable houses, or channeling solar power.
 Tiravanija is also part of a collective alternative space called Gallery VER located in Bangkok.
 He maintains his primary residence and studio in Chiang Mai.

 In 2009, Tiravanija was a member of a think tank established to define the model and architecture of the Guggenheim Urdaibai, an annex for the existing Guggenheim Museum Bilbao.

 Teaching

 Tiravanija is a Professor of Professional Practice in Visual Arts in the Faculty of the Arts at Columbia University.

+Juries

+Tiravanija served on the jury that awarded the inaugural Serpentine x FLAG Art Foundation Prize to Gozo Yoshimasu in 2026.